joaopalmeiro/pytest-alt-reg/README.md

 # pytest-alt-reg

-A PyTest plugin to create regression tests for Altair charts.
+A pytest plugin to create regression tests for Altair charts.

 ## References